Youth Outreach

 In order to help squadrons with the paperwork, UKRA has agreed generic risk assessments for rocket construction and rocket flying with HQ Air Cadets.
 The squadron needs to add local risks to these risk assessments.

 Do you have any suggestions for this page?
 Do you want to know more about model rocketry?
-Then please do contact us using the youth contact form.
+Then please do contact us using the UKRA Enquiries Contact Form.